Skip to content

 • Effectiveness: The leader has been highly effective in achieving positive change.
 Their work has a measurable record of accomplishment.

 • Inclusiveness: The leader helps build bridges among people with differing viewpoints or different backgrounds.
-The leader brings diverse experiences to their work and creates opportunity for underserved communities.
+The leader serves and/or creates opportunity for communities that represent a wide range of backgrounds, perspectives, and experiences.

 • Timing: The leader’s project is at a stage conducive to replication and informing policy, and there exists urgency or opportunity for the nominee to expand their work.